Skip to content

 Note

-The bootstrap address my-cluster-kafka-bootstrap is an OpenShift Service created automatically by Strimzi.
-It is only reachable from within the same project namespace.
-If you need external access, configure a route or loadbalancer type listener in the Kafka CR.
+The bootstrap address my-cluster-kafka-bootstrap is an OpenShift Service created automatically by Strimzi Operator.
+It is only accessible from within the same project namespace.

 Clean Up Resources

-When you are finished, remove all Kafka resources to free up project quota:
+When you are finished, remove all Kafka resources from your namespace to free up project quota:

 # Delete the Kafka topic